justinchuntingho/academicQualtRics/README.md

 Repo containing code for R package <tt>academicQualtRics</tt> to access Qualtrics API endpoint for academic research.

-To cite package ‘academicqualtrics’ in publications use:
+To cite package ‘academicQualtRics’ in publications use:
   - Ho, Justin Chun-ting.
-(2025). academicqualtrics: an R package to access Qualtrics API endpoint. https://github.com/justinchuntingho/academicQualtRics
+(2025). academicQualtRics: an R package to access Qualtrics API endpoint. https://github.com/justinchuntingho/academicQualtRics

 Contributions are welcome!